 NBN Speed Test

-When you're connected to NBN Fibre with one of our NBN plans with a Speed Pack, you'll have access to maximum download speeds of between 25 Mbps and 100 Mbps.
-Now that's what we call a #quickfix
+When you're connected to nbn fibre with one of our Optus nbn plans and a Speed Pack, you'll have access to higher speeds.

-Speed: The range of speeds above are only an indication of what you may experience on your service.
-The speed you will experience depends on a number of factors including your access type, demand on the Network and local conditions such as internet traffic, your line condition, your hardware and software, the data source or destination and your location which can interfere with reception and speed.
+Speed: The speed you will experience depends on a number of factors including your access type, demand on the network and local conditions such as internet traffic, your line condition, your hardware and software, the data source or destination and your location which can interfere with reception and speed.

 How fast do you want to go?

 Are you addicted to Netflix?
 Working from home?
 Watching your team score the winning goal as it happens?